 Chase Marriott Bonvoy Boundless card bonus

-The Marriott Bonvoy Boundless Credit Card comes with 75,000 Marriott points after spending $3,000 on purchases in the first three months from account opening.
+The Marriott Bonvoy Boundless Credit Card comes with a Limited Time Offer: Earn 100,000 Bonus Points after you spend $5, 000 on purchases in the first 3 months from account opening.
 There’s a $95 annual fee, not waived for the first year.

-Those 75,000 Marriott points are more than enough for a night at a fancy Category 7 resort, like the iconic Royal Hawaiian Resort, Waikiki, where rates often exceed $500 per night.
-If you prefer to stretch your points, you could redeem the bonus for three nights at a mid-level Category 4 hotel, like the Aloft London Excel.
+Those 100,000 Marriott points are more than enough for a night at a fancy Category 8 resort, like the iconic Mystique, a Luxury Collection Hotel, Santorini, where rates easily exceed $600 per night.
+If you prefer to stretch your points, you could redeem the bonus for four nights at a mid-level Category 4 hotel, like the Aloft London Excel.

-You can even squeeze up to 10 nights from the bonus at Category 1 locations.
+You can even squeeze 13+ nights from the bonus at Category 1 locations.
 How you redeem your points is up to you.

 Further reading: Marriott Points Value